 Vanina Vignal has translated and adapted Stella’s, Dimi’s (TV command) and After the silence’s subtitles.
 She will translate the other films she’ll shoot in Romania.

-Since Stella, she has done a number of translations for other directors.
+Since Stella, she has done a number of translations (scripts ans subtitles) for other directors.
+Some of the films are listed below.

 In 2008, she also translated Three days in Tanacu, a fiction feature length scenario, for Lucian Pintilie, but its production was interrupted.